Crème Condominiums The Flats at Crème, Orleans, ON

 This is an active discussion, and we want residents to know that we are thinking ahead and working toward a more sustainable long-term plan.

 • Mandatory Green Bin Program: The City of Ottawa has given Notice to our Property Manager that our community is set to join the City of Ottawa’s Mandatory Green Bin Program as part of its Tier 2 property roll-out (properties with less than 100 units).
 Tier 2 properties will onboard to the Organics program.
-The City will contact our Property Manager with further roll out details specific to our community, but we have heard rumours that we will likely be on the list for July 2026….stay tuned.
+The City will contact our Property Manager with further roll out details specific to our community, but we have heard rumours that we will likely be on the list for July 2026…Stay Tuned.

 • Unauthorized Use of Garage Electrical Outlets: We want to remind all residents that the electrical outlets in the garage are strictly for community maintenance use only and are not to be used for personal devices under any circumstances.